cmu-rss-lab/rosdiscover-evaluation/README.rst

 .. code::

-   $ pipenv run jupyter notebook results/DataAnalysis.ipynb
+   (native)$ pipenv run jupyter notebook --ip=0.0.0.0 --port=8080 --no-browser results/DataAnalysis.ipynb
+   (container)$ docker/run.sh jupyter notebook --ip=0.0.0.0 --port=8080 --no-browser results/DataAnalysis.ipynb

+This will start the Jupyter notebook, which can be accessed by opening a browser to the address: 192.168.0.1:8080"